dbackes7/dbackes7.github.io/novels.md

 # Novels

-Welcome to my fiction — stories built from music, memory, and the MAGIS world.
+A growing collection of my long‑form fiction — each story living in its own world, with its own rules, voice, and emotional center.

 ---